An easy and spicy and delicious Masoor Dal made with spices and toasted garlic for an easy and nutritious weeknight dinner.

 - Add the blended mixture of tomatoes and spices, chili powder, turmeric and salt, and cook until the mixture starts drying and turns a few shades darker.

 - Add the lentils and cook for another 10 minutes.
+Add as much water as you like to thin out the dal to the preferred consistency.

-- Garnish with coriander and serve hot.
+- Garnish with cilantro or mint and serve hot.

 (C) All recipes and photographs copyright of Holy Cow!
 Vegan Recipes.